 Psychiatry (e-Learning) (MSc)

-We also hope to provide first class teaching in Psychiatry for students from other academic or clinical backgrounds, which will allow them to understand the work of Psychiatrists and to work along side them, to work in a similar field or to carry out research in this area.
+We also aim to provide first-class teaching in psychiatry for students from other academic or clinical backgrounds, which will allow them to understand the work of psychiatrists and to work alongside them, within a similar field or to carry out research in this area.

 The e-Learning MSc in Psychiatry course aims to offer psychiatric trainees a well-rounded postgraduate education which includes supervised research experience in the form of clinical research where possible or the writing of a systematic review.

 MSc programme with Postgraduate Certificate and Postgraduate Diploma exit points.